cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

 * Transaction data forms a graph, so it is possible to borrow machinery from Graph Theory if necessary
 * There are at least two interesting actors in this scenario: the new user and the established player

-The "new user" is a user who is using the blockchain for the first time, whereas the "established player" is an hash which is important and somewhat central to the blockchain (e.g. involved in both sending and receiving transactions to many people).
+The "new user" is a user who is using the blockchain for the first time, whereas the "established player" is a hash which is important and somewhat central to the blockchain (e.g. involved in both sending and receiving transactions to many people).
 I maintain that these are two interesting actors insomuch as observing the blockchain transactions from the vantage point of these users will yield insights as to the general health, well-being and state of the blockchain.
 If either of these actors change their behavior appreciably, it's worth knowing and will probably have some impact on the fundamental usage patterns of the blockchain in question.
 Maybe even, if we're very lucky, give us a hint on how the price may change.

-That leaves a couple of challenges:
+We now face a couple of challenges:

 * Formally defining these two actors in such a way that one can distinguish between them could be computationally daunting
 * What precisely should one measure through the lens of these actors?